jaybocop/nonstandard/README.md

 1. Update the `version.rb` file as appropriate
 1. `bundle` if any dependencies  have changed
-1. Commit all changes
 1. Update the `CHANGELOG.md`
+1. Commit all changes & push to repo
+1. Merge version branch into main
-1. Tag the release
+1. Tag the release on main
 1. Publish to rubygems

 Tagging the release: